 Six students were chosen to participate in the inaugural Research Experiences for Undergraduates (REU) in Astrophysics.
 Two additional students participated in the International Research Experience for Students (IRES) program in which they performed astrophysical research under the mentorship of a local and foreign faculty mentor.

-seminars, research demonstrations, and extracurricular activities like white
+education and training seminars, research demonstrations, and extracurricular

 The REU student-researchers in the first Astrophysics REU were: